Hyundai i20 Common Problems and Solutions

 Problem:

-The electric power steering on the car is known to fail, causing very heavy steering.
-This is caused by the motor turning itself off to avoid overheating and avoid burning out.
-It is a supposed safety feature and the issue is supposed to improve as the vehicle wears itself in.
+The electric power steering in the car is known to fail, resulting in very heavy steering.
+This happens because the motor switches itself off to prevent overheating and from burning out.
+It is considered a safety feature, and the problem is expected to improve as the vehicle gets used over time.

 Solution:

-Take the vehicle to your dealer to see if they can fix this under warranty if the problem persists.
+Take the vehicle to your dealer to see if they can repair it under warranty if the issue continues.

 Difficulty level